Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Knowing how to use photographs to tell your stories can provide you with a number of benefits.
-In this episode of The Photo Flunky Show, we'll talk about why you want to tell stories with your photographs and cover a number of ways to do it.
+Knowing how to use photographs to tell your stories can provide several benefits.
+In this episode of The Photo Flunky Show, we’ll discuss why you want to tell stories with your photographs and cover many ways to do it.

 This is a bit of a theme for me.
-Not just the part about saying that your photographs should tell stories, but also recommending that you don't think of yourself as a photographer.
+Not just the part about saying that your photographs should tell stories, but also recommend that you don’t think of yourself as a photographer.

 We love our photography, but ask yourself why it’s so important to you.
 I’m guessing that it’s because you enjoy doing something creative.

 If that’s the case, there’s more to creating a photograph than just apertures, shutter speeds and technical skills.
 We love beautiful subjects bathed in beautiful light.
 No doubt.

 Yet there’s something more possible for a viewer.